 While chatting at a restaurant or outside the club, use some of these classic questions to get to know your date a little better:

-How many brothers and sisters do you have? – ¿Cuántos hermanos tienes? (koo-ahn-tohs ehr-mah-nohs tee-eh-nehs).
+– How many brothers and sisters do you have?

 The way Spanish gender agreement works, we lump male and female siblings together underneath the male ending.

 Flirting in Spanish

-You’re funny! – ¡Tú eres chistoso! (tu eh-rehs chee-stoh-soh)
+- ¡Tú eres chistoso! – You’re funny

 Rejecting suitors in Spanish

 You’ll need to know these phrases to politely reject an interested suitor from the get-go, or to slow things down–lots of us don’t catch the hint even in our native language:

 Romantic Spanish phrases to turn it up a notch